PaulRosset/previs/README.md

 > Your very own local CI!

-Travis is an amazing tool but sometimes before pushing we are producting small mistake that trigger a fail build from Travis.
-To correct this build we have to alterate the git history to revert the mistakes, thus our git history can become dirty or you may are lazy to re-write it correctly.

-But more than a simple travis copy that run locally, **Previs** can be used as a clean environment of testing but also run application in it to test their inner working.
-What I mean by that, is you can easily use **Previs** without using Travis, one can go without the other.
+Previs is using the travis configuration file to provide your own local service of continous integration.
+No more accidental error that trigger a fail build, no more plumbing on your git history.
+But more than a local trevis, it provides you a way of testing in a sandboxed environment.

 **Previs** is still in active development.